 When you think of national parks in America, I bet the first one that pops in your mind is Yellowstone.
-That’s likely the case because Yellowstone National Park is considered the first US national park to be established, of course making it the oldest.
-It was also the first national park in the world.
+That’s likely the case because Yellowstone is considered to be not only the first US national park established, but was also the first national park in the world.
 That kind of fame, coupled with the sheer size and the vast amount of activities and sights to see makes the park JAM PACKED.

 People are everywhere.
 Cars are everywhere.
 Buses are everywhere!
 Yellowstone really is like a city.
 It has car accidents, animal attacks, and it even has an area that some call the best place to commit the perfect crime, the ZONE OF DEATH.

-Since the park is so vast, and we were camped on the Montana side, outside of the park, we decided to stick to exploring what is referred to as North Yellowstone.
-Mostly, we hung around the Mammoth Hot Springs area.
+Since the park is so vast, and we were camped on the Montana side, outside of the park, we decided to stick to exploring what is referred to as West Yellowstone.
+Mostly, we hung around the Mammoth Falls area.

 The Mammoth Hot Springs area is a very popular destination for folks visiting Yellowstone.
 In this area, you can walk along boardwalks above the steaming hydrothermal features.
 Depending on the time of year, or even the time of day, the environment changes.
 The colors change, the steam changes, the weather changes.